Toward a Unified Geometry Understanding: Riemannian Diffusion Framework for Graph Generation and Prediction: Conclusion

 \section{Conclusion}

-In this work, we introduced GeoMancer, a Riemannian graph diffusion framework that unifies generation and prediction tasks by explicitly modeling manifold signatures in graph data.
-By replacing unstable exponential mappings with a Riemannian gyrokernel and decoupling multi-level features across task-specific manifolds, our method effectively mitigates numerical instability and preserves the geometric priors of non-Euclidean structures.
-Furthermore, the manifold-constrained diffusion and self-guided generation strategies ensure that generated samples remain consistent with their underlying manifold distributions.
-Extensive experiments on benchmark datasets validate the advantages of GeoMancer, showing clear improvements in classification tasks, regression tasks, and generative tasks.
+In this work, we present GeoMancer, a Riemannian graph diffusion framework that unifies generation and prediction by explicitly modeling manifold signatures in graph data.
+By replacing unstable exponential mappings with a Riemannian gyrokernel and decoupling multi-level features across task-specific manifolds, our method mitigates numerical instability while preserving non-Euclidean geometric priors.
+Moreover, manifold-constrained diffusion and self-guided generation ensure that samples remain consistent with their underlying manifold distributions.
+Experiments on several datasets demonstrate the advantages of GeoMancer in classification, regression, and generation.